-During Master parallel mode configuration RCLK represents a "read" of an external dynamic memory device (normally not used).
+During Master mode configuration RCLK represents a "read" of an external dynamic memory device (normally not used).
+After configuration, this is a user-programmable I/O pin.

-D0-D7
+D0--D7

-This set of eight pins represents the parallel configuration byte for the parallel Master mode.
+This set of eight pins represents the parallel configuration input for the parallel Master mode.
 After configuration is complete they are user programmed I/O pins.